platformsh/platformsh-docs/sites/platform/src/development/troubleshoot.md

 ## Missing commits

-If you push code to Platform.sh without the full Git history, sometimes commits are missing.
+If you push code to {{< vendor/name >}} without the full Git history, sometimes commits are missing.
 This can happen if you're pushing code from an external CI/CD pipeline, such as a GitHub action.
 Such pipelines often do only shallow clones by default.